 - This mixed brownfield and greenfield site is identified in the Strategic Housing Land Availability Assessment as a site with potential for housing (Land off Regency Gardens since 2008 & Former Bispham High School since 2014). - A masterplan has been produced to guide the development of the site. - The public open space on the western section of the site is classified as poor quality in the 2018 Blackpool Open Space Assessment.
 Overall, open space provision in Greenlands ward meets or exceeds the proposed Borough standard, as set out in this Assessment.
 Development of the open space within the site will require compensatory measures including the provision of improved quality meeting the required standards. - Part of the eastern section of the site is identified as playing fields (albeit a lapsed site) that was associated with the previous school use.
-Further information can be found in the Playing Pitch Strategy (PPS) Update Draft - December) 2020.
-Mitigation through a Section 106 agreement will be required.
-The monies to be invested informed by the draft PPS and Action Plan. - The site lies within Flood Zone 1 (low risk).
+Consideration of paragraph 99 of the NPPF and Sport England's Playing Field Policy Exception E4 is required to secure appropriate mitigation, informed by the Council's adopted Playing Pitch Strategy when the site comes forward through the planning process. - The site lies within Flood Zone 1 (low risk).
 The majority of the site is very low risk for surface water flooding, but some areas within the site are higher risk and this should be taken into account in scheme design and layout.